gSchool/ada-2-ruby-on-rails/intro-to-rails/rails-forms.md

 You will see a lot of documentation, even in the [Rails Guide](http://guides.rubyonrails.org/form_helpers.html) for both `form_tag` and `form_for` and much less documentation for `form_with`.
 All will still work, but the earlier methods are being soft-deprecated and will be replaced by `form_with` over time.
 In particular, all the view helpers for the `form_for` method **will work** with the newer `form_with`.

+## Summary

+In this lesson we saw how the helper method `form_with` works to generate an HTML form.
+We further witnessed how it uses an existing model to tie a model's fields to individual form elements.
+Forms by default submit `POST` requests, but when a form is created using a model with an ID field (i.e. when it's already in the database), the form submits a `PATCH` request.

+We further learned to use the form builder helper methods like `.label` and `.text_field` to generate html elements.
+We also used submitted form values to controller methods to create and update model instances.

 ## Resources

 -   [`form_with` Documentation](https://api.rubyonrails.org/v5.1/classes/ActionView/Helpers/FormHelper.html#method-i-form_with)